 Obviously, this is concerning to developers and mod users alike though Bethesda has said that its working with Sony to increase the limit.

-There’s a chance that we’ll see a change before the release to the public but for now, Bethesda says it hasn’t heard anything concrete from its partner.
+There’s a chance that we’ll see a change in the weeks ahead but for now, Bethesda says it hasn’t heard anything concrete from its partner.

 No External Assets

-In its announcement, Bethesda confirmed a caveat for PS4 Fallout 4 mods.
+Bethesda recently confirmed a caveat for PS4 Fallout 4 mods.

 The developer says that you won’t be able to use any external assets with PS4 Fallout 4 mods.
 Instead, you’ll be limited to the assets that are included with the game itself.